100 Notable alumni of

 -

-Herman Francies Joseph De Croo is a Belgian politician of the Open Flemish Liberals and Democrats.
+Herman Francies Joseph De Croo is a Belgian politician of Anders (formerly Open Flemish Liberals and Democrats).
 First elected in March 1968, he is the longest serving Belgian member of parliament, serving uninterrupted until 2014.
-He is the father of incumbent prime minister Alexander De Croo.
+He is the father of former prime minister Alexander De Croo.

 -